 Tourmaline is actually a group of minerals and is a general term used for related gemstone varieties, which are typically classified according to their color.
 Here are a few commonly used tourmaline trade names:

-Achroite – Very rare colourless or almost colourless tourmaline.
+Achroite – Very rare colorless or almost colorless tourmaline.

 Dravite – Yellow-brown to dark-brown magnesium tourmaline.
 Intense, forest-green gems are also known as “chrome tourmaline” or “chrome dravite”.